 Dealing with HRMS complex data sets is generally tricky, mainly because of (i) the experimental errors and uncertainties induced during sample preparation and analysis, (ii) the intrinsic variability of samples, (iii) the operator's subjectivity when facing mass spectra, including hundreds or thousands of ions.
 That is why the SPIX software has been recently developed, which is capable of analyzing a set of mass spectra at once, taking into account the intrinsic variability of the samples and that induced by HRMS measurements [39].
-One feature of SPIX is to extract from a set of complex spectra all the ions that undergo significant change over time during a given process; it carries out statistical calculations aiming at fitting the evolution of an ion abundance to one of the exponential kinetic models contained in a library or a polynomial model which fits best the evolution of the ion.
+One feature of SPIX is to extract from a set of complex spectra all the ions that undergo significant change over time during a given process; it carries out statistical calculations aiming at fitting the evolution of an ion abundance to one of the evolution of the ion.
 This permits to reveal the decrease of a parent compound, as well as the appearance and eventual disappearance of intermediates and products.
-The software attributes an R2 value for the goodness of the fitting, as well as a statistical significance value (p-value).
+The software attributes an R^2 value for the goodness of the fitting, as well as a statistical significance value (p-value).